 ISO Data Validation

-The ISO spot checks GADS data that the LMP submits monthly and compares it with the ISO’s internal data sources, including operator logs, market data, and the CROW software platform.
-If the ISO finds discrepancies (e.g., failure to report an event, reporting the wrong event type, misreporting the duration of an event), it shall notify the LMP via email following the discovery.
-The LMP shall make corrections to their data in the ISO GADS within 15 calendar days of the ISO’s notification.
+The ISO spot checks GADS data that the LMP submits under the timeline required in Section 3.0 of this PP and compares it with the ISO’s internal data sources, including operator logs, market data, and the CROW software platform.
+If the ISO finds discrepancies (e.g., failure to report an event, reporting the wrong event type, misreporting the duration of an event), it shall notify the LMP via email following a determination that there is a data discrepancy.
+The LMP shall make corrections to its data in the ISO GADS within 15 calendar days of the ISO’s notification.

 Revision History